Everything you need to know about technical drawings

 The technical drawing may present a new view of the same object from various angles, such as top, front, and side views.

-These different views of the same object give a descriptive presentation and idea of the size and dimension of the object.
+These different views of the same object give a descriptive presentation and give an idea of its size and dimensions.

 Dimensions:

-Dimensions are often depicted by symbols and lines.
-They show the product's tolerance limits and precision.
+Symbols and lines often depict dimensions.
+They show the product’s tolerance limits and precision.

 Symbols:

-Symbols are graphical representations of specific products or structural elements, or materials.
+Symbols are graphical representations of specific products, structural elements, or materials.
 Welding, electrical, and architectural symbols are examples of symbols.

 Title block: